 Diego de Leo

-Diego de Leo, MD, PhD, Australia
+Diego de Leo, MD, PhD, Italy

 Prof. Diego De Leo, Doctor of Science, is Emeritus Professor of Psychiatry at Griffith University in Brisbane.
 Professor De Leo is Past President of the International Association for Suicide Prevention and co-founder and Past President of the International Academy for Suicide Research, of which he co-founded the journal Archives of Suicide Research.
 Prof De Leo is the Editor Emeritus of the journal Crisis and sits in the board of several international journals.
 Awarded Officer of the Order of Australia, for his work on psychiatry and suicide prevention, he has been the initiator of the World Suicide Prevention Day (2003).
 Presently, he is Vice-President of the Italian Psychogeriatric Association, head of the Slovene Centre for Suicide Research, and director of the Department of Psychology, University of Primorska, Slovenia.